farm-ng/amiga-dev-kit/website/docs/concepts/gps_service/README.md

 # GPS Service Overview

-The GPS service is an integral component of the Amiga's navigation system, utilizing a high-precision Ublox module to determine the robot's exact position on Earth.
+The GPS sub-service is an integral component of the Amiga's navigation system, utilizing a high-precision Ublox module to determine the robot's exact position on Earth.
 This service is indispensable for tasks that require geo-location, from simple navigation to complex tasks like field mapping or precision agriculture.